 The expectations, though, were not unfounded.
 He was deep in a writing project he called Wild Fruits, which he envisioned as nothing less than a handbook of practical woodcraft seamlessly woven into an ars poetica of New England nature—at once a scientifically accurate study of fruiting and forestry in the North Atlantic states, and a soaring though acerbic celebration of the ecological interdependences that link plants to humans, animals, weather patterns, and topography.
-Thoreau the serious amateur naturalist builds a scaffold inside his hat for carrying home freshly picked specimens, makes bold to taste choke cherries and spotted water-hemlock, and notes the days in consecutive years when muskmelon, fever bush, or bayberry bloom, ripen, wither, and freeze.
+Thoreau the serious amateur naturalist builds a scaffold inside his hat for carrying home freshly picked specimens, makes bold to taste choke cherries, and notes the days in consecutive years when muskmelon, fever bush, or bayberry bloom, ripen, wither, and freeze.
 In his pastoral-hermit guise, he squats down to watch white-pine cones dry and open, measures the tubers of wild artichokes, and draws blown cattails and the seedpods of Asclepias cornuti in his diary.
 As a polemicist, however, he remains acutely aware that his compatriots are busy building railroads, harvesting old-growth timber, and arguing the legality of slavery in the territories of Kansas and Nebraska.
 He intends his precise botanical observations to refract the moral and aesthetic life of a swiftly modernizing capitalist nation embroiled in civil war, and he seems to know that he is speaking for the conservation of undespoiled lands near a point of no return.
 Wild Fruits thus emerges as a kind of hands-on record of the motions of the spirit that Emerson called the “Over-Soul.”
 A journal of ecstatic union with the lilies of the field, the book never ceases to inquire into the biological and cultural processes whereby those lilies—or sassafras roots, nightshade berries, whortleberries, and wild grapes—are germinated, mulched, garnered by squirrels, pecked by birds, marked by rot, appreciated (or not) by farmers, sold (or not) at market, and represented in history.

 The manuscript of Wild Fruits was left bound together with string, full of interleaved passages stuck in place with sealing wax, larded with not-yet-synthesized redundancies, and marked in the author’s notoriously hard-to-read hand with corrections, queries, and notes for possible cuts.
 The difficulty of arriving at a clean final text was such that the material was not published until 2000, when Bradley P. Dean, longtime editor of the Thoreau Society Bulletin, produced a scholarly edition tracking each crossed-out word and syntactical variant, with an appendix presenting a related, also unfinished piece considering reforestation processes, called The Dispersion of Seeds.
 Abiding by Thoreau’s lyrical-encyclopedic format, Dean’s text is organized under plant-name headings.
 In places, the prose amounts to little more than jauntily annotated dates: